texastribune/donation-builder/README.md

 ## Features

-* Framework ready to be customized with an organization's visual brand, including images, colors, and fonts
+* Fully responsive framework ready to be customized with an organization's visual brand, including images, colors, and fonts
 * Ability to load information from Google Spreadsheets, so that non-technical members of your team can update membership levels and benefits, contact information, organization information, social share messages, content to highlight, and more
 * Ready to easily set up with your Google Analytics account
 * Ability to hook up to a variety of payment processors, including Dwolla, Givalike, and DonorPerfect, to accept the donations
 * Ability to deploy through Amazon Web Services or Heroku

 ## Support

+* Chrome, Firefox, Safari, IE9+
+* Users with JavaScript disabled
+* Tested with [Browserstack](https://www.browserstack.com/) across a variety of devices

 ## Getting Started